-Name of Director Hau Khee Wee Wee Phui Gam Tan Keng Keat Date of Appointment 19 October 2017 19 October 2017 6 October 2021 Date of last re-appointment (if applicable) 31 October 2018 31 October 2018 Nil Age 45 68 45 Country of principal residence Singapore Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Hau Khee Wee as the Independent Director, the Chairman of the NC and RC and a member of the AC of the Company was recommended by the NC and the Board has accepted the recommendation, after taking into consideration his qualification, expertise, past experiences and overall contribution since he was appointed as the Independent Directors of the Company.
-The re-election of Mr Wee Phui Gam as the Lead Independent Director, the Chairman of the AC, a member of the NC and RC of the Company was recommended by the NC and the Board has accepted the recommendation, after taking into consideration his qualifications, expertise, past experiences and overall contribution since he was appointed as the Lead Independent Director of the Company.
-As a newly appointed Director of the Company, the re-election of Mr Tan Keng Keat is in pursuance to Article 122 of the Company's Constitution by virtue of which he was so appointed under this Article shall hold office only until the next AGM and shall then be eligible for re-election.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Executive.
-Mr Tan Keng Keat is responsible for the business development activities and capital management strategy of the Group in his role as Executive Director of the Company.
+Name of Director Mr Sun Bowen Dr Danny Oh Beng Teck Date of Appointment 1 March 2019 (re-designated as Executive Chairman) 1 March 2018 (re-designated as Executive Director) 22 November 2017 (appointed as Non-Executive Director) 1 December 2017 Date of last re-appointment (if applicable) 30 October 2020 30 October 2020 Age 72 60 Country of principal residence China Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Sun Bowen as the Executive Chairman of the Board was recommended by the NC and the Board has accepted the recommendation, after taking into consideration his expertise, past experiences and overall contribution since he was appointed as the Non-Executive Director of the Company.
+The re-election of Dr Danny Oh Beng Teck as the Independent Director, a member of the AC, NC and RC of the Company was recommended by the NC and the Board has accepted the recommendation, after taking into consideration his qualifications, expertise, past experiences and overall contribution since he was appointed as the Independent Director of the Company.
+Whether appointment is executive, and if so, the area of responsibility Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Chairman Independent Director Professional qualifications Not applicable Not applicable